skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/index.md

 ### Presentation

 If you are doing this workshop as part of an AWS event then there will usually be a presentation (lasting about 30 minutes) before the hands-on exercise.
-Here is the [presentation deck](./presentation.pdf).
+Here is the <a href="./presentation.pdf" target="_blank">presentation deck</a>.

 ## Requirements